Danus365/redteam_playbook/docs/ai-red-team-in-practice/hypothesis.md

 ## Hypothesis Development: Ticket-Based Indirect Prompt Injection

 Based on our reconnaissance, we've identified a critical attack vector: **the system allows anyone to create tickets, and the HelpBot agent processes ticket content when users query about tickets**.
+We know its possible via the AI agent tools and directly through the UI:

 ![image.png](../ai-red-team/assets/kill_12.png)

 This creates a perfect scenario for indirect prompt injection attacks.

-### Key Attack Surface Analysis

-From our tool analysis, we identified several critical capabilities that can be chained together:
+Addtionally, from our tool analysis, we identified several critical capabilities that can be chained together:

 1. **`create_ticket_tool`** - Anyone can create tickets with arbitrary content
 2. **`get_ticket_tool`** - Agent reads ticket content when processing queries